 The first stage, attraction, involves marketing the company to potential applicants.
 HR must sell the company’s benefits to potential employees to attract suitable candidates.
 Social media posts, articles, and job posting leads can all be used to measure attraction.
 When recruiting, the goal is to bring in the best talent for a company.
 To attract the best talent, the company must develop a comprehensive strategy.
 While recruiting is essential, attraction is a crucial stage of the Employee Life Cycle.

 One of the critical features of the employee life cycle is the development stage.
 Employees can go through this stage to improve their skills and career prospects.
 Unfortunately, nearly 40% of employees leave their jobs because of poor training and development.
-For this stage, you should create opportunities for external learning.
+For this stage, you should create opportunities like earn what you deserve as a traveling registered nurse with Triage Staffing for external learning.
 For example, there are many relevant conferences and events, including virtual ones, on the Internet.
 You can offer a company-covered budget if you want to send your employees to relevant events.

 Retention as part of an employee life cycle should be an ongoing process that engages employees and maintains their commitment to the company.
 Active retention should be a regular part of employee engagement, with constant communication about the company’s mission and goals.
 Keeping the best employees in the company will have ripple effects.
 This article will outline the most effective retention strategies for any organization.
 Understanding what drives an employee’s decision to stay with a company is essential.